Quantum Magnetism in Minerals: Other layered quasi-2D lattices

-an Ising-spin triangular-lattice antiferromagnet \cite{TakagiMekata95}, these parameters fall within the region of the 4-sublattice $\uparrow\uparrow\downarrow\downarrow$ phase, which is consistent with the ground state of CuFeO$_2$.
+The spin model that was initially proposed to describe the magnetic interactions in CuFeO$_2$ included four Heisenberg-type exchange interactions and a single-ion anisotropy term \cite{Fishman08}.
+From a global fit of this model to the INS data, Ye \textit{et al.} \cite{YeFernandezBaca07} obtained the experimental estimates for the in-plane AFM interactions $J_1\approx1.14$~meV, $J_2\approx0.50$~meV, $J_3\approx0.65$~meV, the out-of-plane coupling $J_z\approx0.33$~meV, and the single-ion anisotropy $D\approx0.17$~meV.
+In the theoretical phase diagram of an Ising-spin triangular-lattice antiferromagnet \cite{TakagiMekata95}, these parameters fall within the region of the 4-sublattice $\uparrow\uparrow\downarrow\downarrow$ phase, which is consistent with the ground state of CuFeO$_2$.
 However, follow-up single-crystal neutron scattering data measured in a single-domain AFM state, obtained by ``detwinning'' a single crystal under a small uniaxial pressure \cite{NakajimaMitsuda11, NakajimaSuno11}, revealed considerable deviations from this model.
 A selection of these INS data is reproduced in Fig.~\ref{Fig:Delafossite}.
 This discrepancy has been attributed to the effect of spin-lattice coupling, manifested in the weak trigonal-to-monoclinic lattice distortion that takes place below $T_{\rm N}$ \cite{YeRen06, TeradaMitsuda06}.
-In particular, the low-energy spin-wave mode at the AFM zone center is split into two branches that were observed previously in ESR studies in zero magnetic field \cite{FukudaNojiri98, KimuraNishihagi10}.
-Moreover, the higher-energy branch cannot be reproduced by spin-wave calculations and was attributed to an electromagnon excitation \cite{SekiKida10}.
+In particular, the low-energy spin-wave mode at the AFM zone centre is split into two branches that were observed previously in ESR studies in zero magnetic field \cite{FukudaNojiri98, KimuraNishihagi10}.
+Moreover, the higher-energy branch cannot be reproduced by spin-wave calculations and was attributed to an electromagnon excitation~\cite{SekiKida10}.
 To describe the dispersion of this electric-field-active magnon mode, coupling to lattice or charge degrees of freedom must be considered.
 This led T.~Nakajima \textit{et al.} \cite{NakajimaSuno11} to propose a more elaborate spin model that takes into account the spin-driven lattice distortion and can successfully describe the available INS measurements.
 In this model, every exchange interaction $J_i^{\phantom{\prime}}$ is split into $J_i^{\phantom{\prime}}$ and $J_i^\prime$, and the NN interaction $J_1^{\phantom{\prime}}$ into $J_1^{\phantom{\prime}}$, $J_1^\prime$, and $J_1^{\prime\prime}$, to account for a distortion of the triangular lattice that arises as a result of the structural transition.
 In addition to the single-ion anisotropy $D$, a small in-plane anisotropy $E\approx0.035$~meV has been also included.
 From a fit to the experimental data, the largest effect that the monoclinic distortion has on the splitting of exchange constants was observed for the NN interaction, with $J_1^{\phantom{\prime}}\approx0.455$~meV, $J_1^\prime\approx0.422$~meV, and $J_1^{\prime\prime}\approx0.150$~meV.
 This example illustrates that even a slight structural distortion of less than 0.4\% \cite{YeRen06, TeradaMitsuda06} can cause a threefold difference in the initially equivalent exchange parameters, effectively lifting the vast degeneracy of the strongly frustrated triangular lattice.